 Just like you don’t want to fall ill on your holiday, and spend your time visiting a doctor and pharmacy, you don’t also want to deal with visiting the vet while on vacation.
 If you’re in an overseas destination, there may also be the complication of language barriers.

-Plus, while humans can get travel insurance to cover unexpected medical expenses overseas, this insurance doesn’t usually extend to your pet.
+Plus, while humans can get travel insurance to cover unexpected medical expenses overseas (even with Covid-19 coverage these days), this insurance doesn’t usually extend to your pet.
 If your dog has pet insurance, check your policy for locations where they are covered, but be prepared that they may not be covered at your holiday destination.

 For this reason, it’s best to follow these preventative steps to keep your dog well.
 Keep your dog’s vaccinations up to date, make sure they are taking appropriate flea/tick treatments based on your destination, and don’t let them eat anything from off the ground.